project64/project64/.github/ISSUE_TEMPLATE/BUG.md

 ### Please make sure you are using the inlcuded plugins before opening an issue:

-- [ ] I can confirm I am on the default RSP, audio, and graphics plugins
+- [ ] I can confirm I am on the default RSP, audio, input, and graphics plugins

 ### Plugins used while the issue occurred: